 Tents?
 We don’t need no stinkin’ tents !
 A tarp is usually just fine.
+If that.

 Above is a typical camp – ready for any afternoon hailstorm.
 We’ve had snow up here during every month of the year except August – but the weather is usually spectacular!
 Then again….